Impression And Mouth Preparation

 Definitions Of Complete Dentures

-1. Complete denture: A removable dental prosthesis that replaces the entire dentition and associated structures of the Maxilla or mandible.
+1. Complete Denture: A removable dental prosthesis that replaces the entire dentition and associated structures of the Maxilla or mandible.

-2. Residual ridge resorption:
+2. Residual Ridge Resorption:

-Classification Of Complete Dentures
+Complete Dentures Classification Of Complete Dentures

-Complete Dentures Important Notes
+Complete Dentures: Important Notes

 • Occlusal surface